HauwaInuwa/CSC-506/Readme.md

-Steps in runnig the program are
+Steps in runnig the program
 Step 1: In the folder open the index file using any browser of your choice.
 Step 2: Click on the SIGN UP link.
 Step 3: After filling your details click on the SIGN UP button.